 A course of study is recommended to prepare for the practice of Kriyayoga.
 Appended below are recommended study materials and guided practices available online.

 Practices Based on Ohm

 Read the description text for each recording to learn the specific practice related to each frequency of Ohm.

-Four-part video series introducing ujjāyī breathing, known as the “breath of victory”, which is the foundation of kriya practices.
+Video series introducing ujjāyī breathing, known as the “breath of victory”, which is the foundation of kriya practices.

 Preparation for Pranayama